 As usual, it has been a while between updates, but it is time for this T/A to get a face-lift... look for it soon.
-And, if you have any suggestions, pictures, ideas, or cool recipes, please let me know so that I can place them somewhere on this site.
-You can reach me at email@example.com.
-Also, if you have any good web sites for us to list, want a unit link or have a good book you've read, send this info too--visit our "Wanna Link" page for more info.
+And, if you have any suggestions, pictures, ideas, or cool recipes, please let us know so that we can place them somewhere on this site.
+This WWI time/area is run by Marcus Strehl and Nick Bakris.
+If you have any good web sites for us to list, want a unit link or have a good book you've read, send this info too—visit our "Wanna Link" page for more info.

 Through the kind help of our friends, reenactor .Net has moved to a new server!
 And... we will be able to continue the stuff we do ;-) To all who helped out, THANK YOU!!!

 Last, please, visit the reenactor.Net honor wall... this is a page that lists those who have donated money to help keep "the lights on" here on r.Net.
 If you would like to help out and donate, please click here.

 Welcome to a fascinating new era known as The Great War.
 If your interests extend into the recreation of this period in our history, we can assure you that you will not be disappointed.
 We offer a unique and exciting type of "recreation" that compares to no other, in fact, all other forms of "reenacting will seem dull after a weekend "in the trenches."

 World War I (or the "Great War" as it was called by those who fought in it) saw war at its unbelievableworst.
 Death was a constant companion stalking through the trenches, as it never had before.
 Life for the soldiers took on new horrors, the kind that only trench warfare can produce.
 There had never been anything like it before and there won't ever be anything like it again--WWI stands alone in history as man's greatest cruelty to his fellow man--each day reaching new heights of madness.